Muhammad-Usama-07/Data-Science-Journey/README.md

 1. Numpy
 2. Pandas

+## Numpy Topics
+I. What is Numpy?
+II.
+What are the benefits of Numpy?
+III.

 ## Pandas Topics
 1. Create one item Series
 2. Create a series of multiple items using a list